The Vía de la Plata (Silver Way)

 This route of the Camino de Santiago is one of the oldest and most fascinating, inheriting the Roman road that connected the south with the north of the Iberian Peninsula.
 Over the centuries, it has been traveled by merchants, legionaries, and pilgrims, leaving behind a cultural and historical legacy that persists in its towns and cities.

-The The Vía de la Plata (Silver Way) is a journey of great beauty and contrast, crossing varied landscapes and vast lands that reflect centuries of history.
+The Vía de la Plata (Silver Way) is a journey of great beauty and contrast, crossing varied landscapes and vast lands that reflect centuries of history.
 Its lower traffic makes it an ideal option for those looking for a quieter and more authentic Camino, where solitude and nature accompany each stage.

-Optional services
+Optional Services

-The map shows the complete route of the The Vía de la Plata (Silver Way), from Seville, in Andalusia, to Santiago de Compostela, in Galicia, Spain.
+The map shows the complete route of the Vía de la Plata (Silver Way), from Seville, in Andalusia, to Santiago de Compostela, in Galicia, Spain.
 This ancient pilgrimage route, approximately 1,000 km long, follows the path of the Roman road that connected the south to the north of the peninsula, passing through historic cities such as Mérida, Cáceres, Salamanca, and Zamora.

 At the bottom, the elevation profile of the route is shown, highlighting the contrasts between the plains of the south, the dehesas of Extremadura, and the mountain passes of the Meseta and Galicia.